davidkhala/aws-collections/README.md

 - no way to subscribe listener,only polling to receiveMessage is supported [pull] like kafka
 - [message lag] If the number of messages in the queue is extremely small, you might not receive any messages in a particular ReceiveMessage response.
 If this happens, repeat the request.

-## TODO
-- when migrate to use mocha.js authentication is required.